HackYourFuture/angular/week1/tutorialTranspiling.md

 ```

 ### Installing Babel locally
-We'll install Babel locally, because this makes is easier later share our work.
+We'll install Babel locally, because this makes it to share our work later on.
 ```
 npm install --save-dev babel-cli
 ```

 _Note: we use the `--save-dev` instead of `--save`.
-For this example, it won't make a difference.
-But it's good practice to start doing this right now.
-Think of it this way: everything you install with `--save` is code that you will need in your end product.
-For example we might install Angular or jQuery using the `--save` flag.
-Babel (and other development tools like Jasmine) are simply used in the development process.
-It's not shipped in the code itself.
+For this example, it doesn't really make a difference.
+But we are much better of learning the difference between them now.
+Think of it this way: everything you install with `--save` is code  will be in your end product, for example, Angular or jQuery.
+On the other hand, Babel and other development tools like Jasmine are simply used in the development process and are left out of the end product.
+They are like a catalyst, for the chemists among us.
+They are not shipped in the code itself.
 That's when you use `--save-dev`.
-Later, when we're going to use tools like WebPack or System.JS this makes a difference._
+Later, when we're going to use tools like WebPack or System.JS this might makes a difference, and if it doesn't it will at least make your code easier to understand for your fellow colleagues._

 Next, we need to "teach" babel how to eat ES6 and poop out ES5.
 ```